Tenant Satisfaction Measures – What Shared Owner residents told us

 Only 33% of shared owner residents surveyed said they were satisfied with our approach to handling complaints.

-Dissatisfaction may be due to some residents answering this question based on their experience, perhaps reporting a service request, a complaint about anti-social behavior or something that is happening in their neighbourhood, without having raised this as a formal complaint to us.
+Dissatisfaction may be due to some residents answering this question based on their experience, perhaps reporting a service request, a complaint about anti-social behaviour or something that is happening in their neighbourhood, without having raised this as a formal complaint to us.

 We are committed to improving our complaint handling processes to ensure residents know their rights and what to expect from us when things go wrong.
 We will always: